Family and Part-Time Working Group

 Previous activities include:

-• We also heard from two members of staff about their experiences of securing support from the Returning Carers’ Fund.
+- We heard from two staff members about experience securing support from the Returning Carers’ Fund.

 If you are Interested in joining this group or simply finding out more about what the group does, please contact the team lead/s.
 You are also welcome to join our next session to hear more.